| |

 traditional field work hats.
 The hats have a black drape that acts like

+sunglasses and a hole in the top to allow heat to escape.
 I took a picture of the iron gate that protects the entrance to the Kam

 Tin Walled Village.
 The gate, which had been taken as a prize by conquerors